eole-io/sandstone-edition/README.md

 ### Cross origin

-If your front-end application is **not** hosted under the same domain name (i.e `http://localhost` for the front-end and `http://localhost:8088` for the RestApi), then you probably get cross origin errors when trying to query your RestApi using Ajax.
+If your front-end application is **not** hosted under the same domain name (i.e `http://localhost` for the front-end and `http://localhost:8480` for the RestApi), then you probably get cross origin errors when trying to query your RestApi using Ajax.

-This is a server security against XSS attacks.
+This is a server-side security against XSS attacks.

 To fix this issue, you have to configure your RestApi server to let him send responses to a precise domain name.